Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_1.md

 For each protein in the CASP14 contest, we can also compute each algorithm's **z-score**, defined as the number of standard deviations that the algorithm's GDT score falls from the mean GDT score over all competitors.
 For example, a z-score of 1.4 would imply that the approach performed 1.4 standard deviations above the mean, and a z-score of -0.9 would imply that the approach performed 0.9 standard deviations below the mean.

 By summing all of an algorithm's positive z-scores, we obtain a reasonable metric for the relative quality of an algorithm compared to its competitors.
-If an algorithm's sum of z-scores is large, then the algorithm racked up lots of positive z-scores, and we can conclude that it performed well.
+If an algorithm's sum of z-scores is large, then the algorithm racked up lots of positive z-scores, and we can conclude that it performed comparatively well.
 The figure below shows the sum of z-scores for all CASP14 participants and reiterates the margin of AlphaFold's victory.

 [![image-center](../assets/images/600px/CASP14_overall_results.png){: .align-center}](../assets/images/CASP14_overall_results.png)
 A bar chart plotting the sum of z-scores for every entrant in the CASP14 contest.
 AlphaFold2 is shown on the far left; its sum of z-scores is over double that of the second-place submission.
 Source: <a href="https://predictioncenter.org/casp14/zscores_final.cgi" target="_blank">https://predictioncenter.org/casp14/zscores_final.cgi</a>.